Before writing my Valencia Travel Guide, and visiting the city, I didn’t know an awful lot about the place.

 I would advise against going to Valencia during the winter unless you really want to save money, as you won’t be able to enjoy all that the city has to offer.
 The beach in Valencia is massive and you can’t really enjoy it in cold weather!

 Perhaps the best time to travel to Valencia is during the before and after summer, so April/May and September/October.
 You’ll still get the great weather, but it will be cooler and you’ll have fewer tourists to contend with as well!

 Before I visited, I wasn’t really sure whether Valencia was worth visiting.
 Virtually all I knew about the city was related to the football team, Valencia CF.

 I knew there was a beach and a marina because I had watched F1 races that used to be held in the city.
 I hadn’t read a Valencia travel guide, so I was unsure about what there was to do in the city!

 When I arrived in Valencia I was pleasantly surprised to find an interesting city that was full of many different things.
 There are some great architectural sites to visit, both old and new, a walk around the city is definitely recommended to take in all of this.

 If you are living in Spain, then spending 3 days in Valencia is a good plan.
-My visit coincided with my holiday for Semana Santa (Easter), and I was desperate to venture outside of Barcelona and see a bit more to Spain!
+My visit coincided with my holiday for Semana Santa (Easter), and I was desperate to venture outside of Barcelona and see a bit more of Spain!

 After two months of solid English teaching, I needed a break and visiting Valencia was the obvious choice, as it’s not far from Barcelona.